 What Can I Recover After a Car Accident?

 Colorado’s personal injury laws uphold that a driver responsible for causing an accident is liable for all resulting damages.
 You have the right to hold the defendant accountable for the economic damages they caused and your pain and suffering.
-Colorado state law typically limits pain and suffering compensation to no more than $250,000 for most civil cases and up to $500,000 with clear and convincing evidence.
+Colorado state law allows for pain and suffering compensation up to $613,760, which may be increased by the court upon clear and convincing evidence to a maximum of $1,227,530.
+Your compensation may be capped based on the date your injury occurred.
 The amount you receive hinges on the severity of your damages.

 When it comes to your economic damages, you can claim: